simo-r/Simple-Chat/README.md

 # Simple-Chat
-Client-Server chat developed for a university exam following its specifications.
+Client-Server chat developed for an university exam following its specifications.
+# NB
+Code is fully documented in italian for examination purpose.